noelpdot/Election_Analysis/README.md

 #### Summary Results

-    A. Jefferson county turnout was 10.5% of the votes with 38,855 number of votes.
+    - Jefferson county turnout was 10.5% of the votes with 38,855 number of votes.

-    B. Denver county turnout was 82.8% of the votes with whooping 306,055 number of votes.
+    - Denver county turnout was 82.8% of the votes with whooping 306,055 number of votes.

-    C. Arapahoe county turnout was 6.7% of the votes with 24,801 number of votes.
+    - Arapahoe county turnout was 6.7% of the votes with 24,801 number of votes.

 Clearly Denver having the largest turnout amongst the counties.